class new in Git master

 configuration option is enabled, all material textures will contain an Y-flip transformation in addition to any existing transformation. - Material names, if passed, are saved into the file

-- The material is required to only be added after all textures it references
+- The material is required to only be added after all textures it references, in case of 2D array textures it's also required to reference only existing layers

 - An informational warning is printed for all attributes that were unused due to not having a glTF equivalent, due to referring to a texture but the texture attribute isn't present or due to the support not being implemented yet.
 The only exception is Phong MaterialAttribute::